ninianne98/CarrotCakeCMS-MVC/README.md

 Some features include: blogging engine, configurable date based blog post URLs, blog post content association with categories and tags, assignment/customization of category and tag URL patterns, simple content feedback collection and review, blog post pagination/indexes (with templating support), designation of default listing blog page (required to make search, category links, or tag links function), URL date formatting patterns, RSS feed support for posts and pages, import and export of site content, and import of content from WordPress XML export files.

-Other features also include date based release and retirement of content - allowing you to queue up content to appear or disappear from your site on a pre-arranged schedule, site timezone designation, site search, and ability to rename the administration folder.
+Other features also include date based release and retirement of content - allowing you to queue up content to appear or disappear from your site on a pre-arranged schedule, site time-zone designation, site search, and ability to rename the administration folder.
 Supports the use of layout views to provide re-use when designing content view templates.

 ---

 ## CarrotCakeCMS Developer Quick Start Guide

-Copyright (c) 2011, 2015 Samantha Copeland
+Copyright (c) 2011, 2015, 2023 Samantha Copeland
 Licensed under the MIT or GPL v3 License

 CarrotCakeCMS is maintained by Samantha Copeland

 ### Install Development Tools

-1. **[Visual Studio Community or Express 2013][IDE2013]** ([ISO VWD 2013][VWDISO2013] and [ISO CE 2013][CEISO2013]) Professional (or higher) editions OK.
-VS 2012 mostly OK, the database project won't load, but that's OK because it's just there to maintain a schema history, it is not part of any build event
+1. **[Visual Studio Community/Express/Pro/Enterprise][IDE]** ([ISO VWD 2013][VWDISO2013] and [ISO CE 2013][CEISO2013]) Professional (or higher) editions OK.
+Typically being developed on VS 2015 Enterprise or VS 2019 Express.
+Even VS 2012 is OK, the database project won't load, but that's OK because it's just there to maintain a schema history, it is a required of part of the build
-1. **[SQL Server Express 2008 (or higher/later)][SQL]**
+1. **[SQL Server Express 2008 (or higher/later)][SQL]** - currently vetted on 2008, 2012R2, and 2016 Express.
+1. **[SQL Server Management Studio (SSMS)][SSMS]** - required for managing the database

 ### Get the Source Code